Coresets for Kinematic Data: From Theorems to Real-Time Systems: Experimental Results

-In this test, we placed a simple planar pattern on a quadcopter, as shown in Fig.~\ref{fig1}.
-An OptiTrack motion capture system was used to perform an autonomous hover with the quadcopter, whilst two other 2D grayscale cameras mounted above the quadcopter collected and tracked features from the pattern using SIFT feature detector; See submitted video.
-The matching between the SIFT features in both images is considered a noisy matching.
-This is discussed in Section~\ref{sec:whyCoreset}.
-Given 2D points from two calibrated cameras, we were able to compute the 3D location of each detected feature using triangulation.
-A coreset, as described in Section~\ref{sec:CoresetDef}, was computed from those 3D locations, along side a uniform random sample of the same size.
-The quadcopter's orientation was then estimated by computing the optimal rotation matrix, using Kabsch algorithm, on both the coreset and the random sampled points.
-The ground truth in this test was obtained using Kabsch algorithm on all the points in the current frame.
+\paragraph{RGB Tracking.} To test larger set of points, we used our tracking system to track visual features (RGB images).
+We placed a simple planar pattern on a quadcopter, see Fig.~\ref{fig2}.
+Due to the time complexity of extracting visual features, we also placed few IR reflective markers and used the OptiTrack motion capture system to perform an autonomous hover with the quadcopter, whilst two other 2D grayscale cameras mounted above the quadcopter collected and tracked visual features from the pattern using SIFT feature detector; see submitted video.
+The matching between the SIFT features in both images has some mismatches.
+This is discussed at the end of Section~\ref{sec:ourContrib}.
+Given 2D coordinates of the extracted visual features from two cameras, we were able to compute the 3D location of each detected feature using triangulation.
+As in the IR markers test, a Kabsch-Coreset of size $5$ was computed, along side a random sample of the same size.
+The quadcopter's orientation was then estimated by computing the optimal rotation matrix, using the Kabsch algorithm, on both the coreset points and the random sampled points.
+The ground truth in this test was obtained using the Kabsch algorithm on all the points in the current frame.

-For different calculation cycles, we computed the average error through out the whole test, which consisted of roughly $3000$ frames, as shown in Fig.~\ref{figSG}.
-The number of detected SIFT features in each frame ranged from around $60$ to $100$ features, though most of the features did not last for more than $15$ consequent frames, therefore we tested the coreset with calculation cycles in the range $1$ to $15$.

-We can see that the average errors in this test were smaller than the average errors in the previous test, this is due to the low-cost hardware in the previous test, e.g. $\$5$ web-cams as compared to OptiTrack's $\$1000$ cameras, and due to the difference between the ground truth measurements in the two tests.
+For different calculation cycles, we computed the average error through out the whole test, which consisted of $\sim3000$ frames, as shown in Fig.~\ref{figSG}.
+The number of detected SIFT features in each frame was $60--100$, though most of the features did not last for more than $15$ consequent frames, therefore we tested the coreset with calculation cycles in the range $1$ to $15$.
+The average errors were smaller than the average errors in the previous test due to the inaccurate 3D estimation using low-cost hardware in the previous test, e.g. $\$5$ web-cams as compared to OptiTrack's $\$1000$ cameras, and due to the difference between the ground truth measurements in the two tests.